johnowusuduah/portfolio/README.md

 I am currently working as a transportation engineer at the Department of Urban Roads, an agency under the Ghana's Ministry of Roads and Highways.
 Among other responsibilities, I manage the road maintenance database system for the Western Region of Ghana to generate insights for project selection, validation and appraisal using SQL, Python(scikit-learn, pandas, numpy, matplotlib, SciPy and Folium) and AutoCAD Civil 3D.

 ## Projects
+### Classification Predictive Modeling (A test case to predict the price of Bitcoin in 2026) - March 2021
+#### Executive Summary
+With Tesla, Twitter and other technology companies buying large amounts of Bitcoin prompting an increase in demand for the Cryptocurrency and a sharp surge in its price (1 Bitcoin = $45,191.00 as at February 10, 2021), the question on the minds of the those looking on in askance is, is Bitcoin real or is it a bubble?
+To help answer this question, I will seek to predict the price of Bitcoin five years from 2026 so that we can at least determine if indeed Bitcoin is a bubble or if it is a new class of assets for wealth creation.

 ### Clustering of Geospatial Data Based on Number of Businesses in Close Proximity and Vizualization on OpenStreetMap (A Test Case to Cluster Neighborhoods in Toronto Based On Venue Categories) - January 2021
 #### Executive Summary